 The existence and success of Presbyterian High School are very much attributed to the vision and conviction of our founding father Rev Alan S Moore Anderson who not only sourced for funds but also for a suitable site for the school.
 The energies which he vested, from 1955 to 1965, into realising the call to build a God-centred institution of learning, finally bore fruit in 1965.

-In the past 49 years, Presbyterian High School has seen major physical transformations and has grown much in all domains.
+Through the years, Presbyterian High School has seen major physical transformations and has grown much in all domains.
 Under the leadership of seven visionary Principals and the contribution of dedicated Staff, PHS developed to a school of choice in the northern part of Singapore.

 The vision statement attempts to encapsulate the collective aspiration of a group of individuals with high intellectual potential while at the same time retaining their unique heartland spirit.
 The educational outcomes are very much embraced by the school’s vision and mission, which aim to develop in every individual a total person worthy of God and man.